aws-solutions-library-samples/osml-data-intake/README.md

 # OSML Data Intake
 ## Overview
-This application facilitates the processing, conversion, and management of satellite imagery metadata in a Geographical Information System (GIS) environment.
-It leverages the gdal library and integrates with Amazon S3 for seamless storage and sharing.
+This application facilitates the processing, conversion, and management of satellite imagery metadata as part of the OversightML (OSML) framework and can be deployed as part of the OSML [guidance package](https://github.com/aws-solutions-library-samples/guidance-for-processing-overhead-imagery-on-aws).
+It leverages the gdal library and integrates with Amazon S3 for seamless storage and sharing to provide imagery metadata to other service components.
 Below is an overview of the main features:
-Features:

 ### Image Metadata Processing
 Extracts and processes metadata from satellite imagery files, such as image dimensions and geographical coordinates.
 Generates auxiliary .aux and .ovr files for optimized image previews.
-Logs processing time and key events.

 ### STAC Item Generation
 Incorporates converted coordinates into STAC-compliant data formats for indexing and sharing geospatial information.